 A scarier situation is if the green pigment is present due to your dog ingesting certain toxins.
 “A very dangerous pigment that can pass through is the pigment that’s used in rodenticides,” Dr. Jensen explains.
 Rodenticide (rat poison) can contain blue pigments as well as green.

-If your dog has not ingested a pigment that is tinting his poop green, the color might indicate a health problem.
+If your dog has not ingested a pigment that is tinting his poop green, then green dog poop might indicate a health problem.
 “The second reason that feces will be green is because of altered absorption in the intestinal tract,” Dr. Jensen explains.
 “There’s a very important digestive juice called bile that has pigment to it.
 That pigment is usually resorbed, mostly in the colon, and recycled and reused.
 Sometimes with colitis — inflammation in the intestinal tract — the pigment will not be resorbed and it will pass through in the feces.”

 How can you tell if your dog’s poop is green because he just ate some grass or if he’s actually sick?
 “Many times, if the feces are altered in shape or if they’re mucousy, then the green you’re seeing is because the bile pigments aren’t being resorbed,” Dr. Jensen says.
 “If the feces are normal in shape and [show] consistency with green, then it very well could be that it’s something passing through the intestinal tract and not because of intestinal disease.”